awilkinson16/ALT-2/README.md

 # ALT-2
 This is my ALT 2 Project for school.
 <br>
-It examines the change in ...
+It examines the change in gas prices in America and hypothisises that gas prices have gone up steadily since the year 2000